The Aging Reversal Experiments, GHK & Fibrinogen

-The discovery of GHK-Cu arose from studies on human aging and a search for methods to reverse certain deleterious biochemical changes that occur with aging and are intensified in heart attack survivors.
+The discovery of GHK-Cu arose from my studies on human aging that started as graduate studies at the University of Minnesota in 1962.
+I was searching for methods to reverse certain deleterious biochemical changes that occur with aging and are intensified in heart attack survivors.
 The initial target was to find methods of reducing the concentration of the blood protein fibrinogen.
 Elevated blood fibrinogen reduces blood flow through the tissues and raises the death rate.

 |Observation and Question Asked||Type of studies||Assumed Cause at Start of Studies.
 Result/Actual Cause||References|

 |Human blood fibrinogen levels increase with age and disease - This increases blood coagulation and is associated with a sharply increased death rate.

 |Human fibrinogen turnover studies||

 Expected cause - Fibrinogen was not being used and accumulated in the blood

 Actual cause - Human fibrinogen turnover studies found that the blood increase was due to an increased liver synthesis of the protein in older persons and heart attack survivors.

 |Pilgeram LO, Pickart, L Bandi, Z, Fatty acid control of fibrinogen turnover in aging and atherosclerosis.
 7th International Congress of Gerontology, June 1964, pp. 451-460.
 Pickart L, Pilgeram LO.
 The role of thrombin in fibrinogen biosynthesis.
 Thromb Diath Haemorrh.
 1967 May 31;17(3-4):358-64.
 Pilgeram LO, Pickart L. Control of fibrinogen biosynthesis: the role of free fatty acid.
 J Atheroscler Res.
 1968, 8:155-66.|